Why Neuro uses smart contracts

 Real-world applications

-Smart contracts in Neuro have been used as the governance mechanism in several applied contexts:- Medical data access — Consent and access agreements for medical records can be represented as smart contracts, defining who can access what data and under what conditions, with signatures from identified parties.
+Smart contracts in Neuro serve as the governance mechanism across a range of applied contexts:- Medical data access — Consent and access agreements for medical records can be represented as smart contracts, defining who can access what data and under what conditions, with signatures from identified parties.

 - Real estate tokenization — Ownership agreements and transfer rules for tokenized real estate are governed by smart contracts, ensuring that all parties and conditions are explicit and auditable.